byomkesh03/Invoicing-App/README.md

 - Enhance the JavaScript code in the app.js file to add additional functionalities.
 - Integrate the app with a backend server to store and retrieve invoices.

+## Compatibility
+The Invoicing App is built using pure HTML, CSS, and JavaScript, and it is compatible with modern web browsers.
+It has been tested on Chrome, Firefox, and Safari.